Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Cooling across the 2D-3D transition

 We begin by investigating laser cooling across the transition from a 2D crystal to a 3D crystal.
 This transition occurs when the ratio of the confining potential in the radial and axial directions reaches a critical value.
 This ratio, denoted by $\beta$, is explicitly given by

+The value of $\beta$ corresponding to the 2D-3D transition depends on the number of ions, $N$, in the crystal \cite{dubin1993}.
 In the NIST Penning trap experiment, $\beta$ is typically modulated by varying $\omega_r$.
 In recent work with 2D trapped ion crystals, it has proven difficult to cool the low-frequency $\boldsymbol{E}\times\boldsymbol{B}$ modes to less than a few milliKelvin.
 This is because Doppler laser cooling directly removes kinetic energy, but these modes are dominated by potential energy.
 In this section, we investigate how the mode spectrum of 3D crystals affects the potential energy temperatures achievable using Doppler laser cooling.
 We also characterize the kinetic energy cooling of these crystals and study the effects of several trap parameters on cooling results.